abhinav-narayan/Breast-Cancer-classification/README.md

 # Data-analysis-using-R
-Simple Data science algorithm implementations using Wisconsin Breast Cancer dataset.
+Classified tumors as benign and malignant using K-nearest neighbors.
+Dataset used: Wisconsin Breast Cancer dataset.